The Bankrate promise

 SMB Compass offers nine types of loans.
 Short-term loans include a bridge loan, invoice and inventory financing and a business line of credit.
 Starting rates for each type of loan are competitively low, and you can receive SMB Compass funding in just 24 to 48 hours.

 The fastest way to get a short-term business loan is through an online lender.
 What you sacrifice in physical banking locations, these lenders can make up for in fast funding and a streamlined process.
 Yet, big banks offer greater flexibility, and they often have better rates.
+Depending on your needs, one of these options may be a better fit.
+Be sure to research different lenders to make the right decision for your business.

 Frequently asked questions